greguu/linux_kernel_xtm2_richland/README.md

 # Set up the toolchain

 - Depending on your setup you will need required build tools and compilers.
-- To build the extracted kernel with the Linaro toolchain, just create a simple bash script as shown below.
+- To build the extracted kernel with the Linaro toolchain, just create a simple bash script as shown below to set all the variables.
-- Make sure to adjust the paths and "-j", this is just an example.
+- Make sure to adjust the paths and "-j". (this is just an example).

 ```
 #!/bin/bash